HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Conclusion

 We present \ours to address the pressing need for improved assessment of human-centric video understanding in MLLMs.
 By incorporating extensive evaluation dimensions through 16 fine-grained tasks, \ours provides a systemic view into both successes and critical shortcomings of video MLLMs, particularly in emotion perception and speech-visual alignment.
 Experimental findings across over twenty leading video MLLMs illustrate that while proprietary models approach human accuracy in some tasks, substantial advancements are required, particularly in cross-modal domains where alignment between speech and visual elements proves challenging.

-Our work opens several avenues for future research.
-These include expanding the benchmark to encompass broader scenarios, such as video generation tasks; enhancing model architectures to improve temporal and multimodal fusion; and refining datasets to more effectively capture the nuances of human emotions and intentions.
-By open-sourcing the benchmark and underlying methodologies, we hope \ours can foster collaborative efforts aimed at advancing the frontiers of human-like video understanding capabilities in MLLMs. {
+Beyond the benchmark itself, the core contribution of this work lies in its extensibility and efficient methodology.
+Our framework transforms model-generated errors into high-quality distractors and shifts the human role from creating tasks from scratch to efficiently validating and correcting them, thereby multiplying the benchmark's production efficiency.
+By open-sourcing the benchmark and underlying methodologies, we hope \ours can foster collaborative efforts aimed at advancing the frontiers of human-like video understanding capabilities in MLLMs.